What Are the Warning Signs of Colorectal Cancer?

 A healthy lifestyle can help decrease your risk of colorectal cancer.
 Things like maintaining a healthy weight (especially around your abdomen), living smoke-free, monitoring your sugar and alcohol intake, exercising regularly, and enjoying a fiber-rich diet can help reduce your risk.

-schedule colonoscopy But perhaps the biggest factor in preventing complications from this disease is routine screening – especially if you’re over age 45 or you have a family history of colorectal cancer.
-A colonoscopy is the most comprehensive type of screening since it allows a thorough examination of the entire colon.
+But perhaps the biggest factor in preventing complications from this disease is routine screening – especially if you’re over age 45 or you have a family history of colorectal cancer.
+While your doctor can prescribe stool-based screening, a colonoscopy is the most comprehensive type of screening since it allows a thorough examination of the entire colon.

 Screening can help detect colorectal cancer early before it grows and spreads.
 Regular screening can also prevent colorectal cancer because doctors can locate and remove polyps before they become cancerous, which can take up to 15 years.